-- Building setbacks: Landscaped building setbacks can create a layer of semi-public space inviting to pedestrians and create a sense of enclosure along the sidewalk.
+- Building setbacks: Building setbacks should be minimized wherever possible, but particularly along key streets, in order to create a sense of enclosure along the sidewalk.
 Forecourts and other public spaces along the sidewalk should be allowed and potentially encouraged along key streets, including adjacent to Main Street on Opportunity Site B associated with proposed civic/gathering spaces there, and where sidewalks are narrower than ideally desired.
-On-site surface parking will be oriented to secondary streets rather than to key streets, wherever possible. - Building Orientation and Entrances: New buildings will be oriented to and provide entrances that are directly connected to public sidewalks.
+On-site surface parking should be oriented to secondary streets rather than to key streets, wherever possible. - Building Orientation and Entrances: Buildings should be oriented to and provide entrances that are directly connected to public sidewalks.
 Building entrances should provide lighting that is architecturally consistent with the overall building design.
 For corner parcels (particularly at important corners along key streets), buildings should ideally orient to the corner and/or provide architectural elements that address the corner.
-This may include projecting bays or articulated elements (as seen in Figure 9), chamfered corners, or changes in color/material. - Landscaping: Where on-site surface parking is located adjacent to a sidewalk, dense landscaping should be provided in order to create a visual buffer.
+This may include projecting bays or articulated elements (as seen in Figure 10), chamfered corners, or changes in color/material. - Landscaping: Where on-site surface parking is located adjacent to a sidewalk, dense landscaping should be provided in order to create a visual buffer.